 Hailing from Norfolk, Virginia, Grammy Award-winning tenor Frederick Ballentine is the 2021 recipient of the Kennedy Center’s Marian Anderson Award, and an alumnus of both the Cafritz Young Artists of Washington National Opera and the Los Angeles Opera’s Domingo-Colburn-Stein Young Artist Program.
-In the 2021-2022 season he joins the ensemble of the Staatstheater Kassel, where he will make role debuts as Max in Der Freischütz and as the Drum Major in Wozzeck.Additionally, he returns to the Metropolitan Opera to reprise the role of Sportin’ Life in Porgy and Bess, debuts the role of Nick in The Handmaid’s Tale at English National Opera, and joins Cincinnati Opera for the rescheduled premiere of Castor and Patience.
+In the 2021-2022 season, he makes his role debut as the Drum Major in Wozzeck with Staatstheater Kassel, returns to the Metropolitan Opera to reprise the role of Sportin’ Life in Porgy and Bess, debuts the role of Nick in The Handmaid’s Tale at English National Opera, and joins Cincinnati Opera for the rescheduled premiere of Castor and Patience.
 He also appears in recital at The Kennedy Center in recognition of his Marian Anderson Award.

 Mr. Ballentine’s scheduled engagements for the 2020-2021 season included his first performances of Rodolfo in La bohème with Opera Memphis (postponed) and Florentine Opera (postponed), Dr. Richardson in Breaking the Waves with Los Angeles Opera (cancelled), and Miles Zegner in Proving Up with Lyric Opera of Chicago’s Lyric Unlimited series (postponed).
 Originally slated to sing Don José in Houston Grand Opera’s cancelled production of Carmen, he instead sang Herr Vogelsang in a digital production of Mozart’s The Impresario.
 He continued his work with Houston Grand Opera in recital with Lawrence Brownlee for their Giving Voice series, celebrating treasured Black artists, and appeared in a filmed recital from Seattle Opera’sTagney Jones Hall.
 During the summer, was slated to sing Judah in the world premiere of Castor and Patience with Cincinnati Opera (postponed).